Sudan (tribe): The Sudan in Qatar

-The Sudan played an important part in the founding of Bida’a on Qatar’s eastern coast.
-The oldest quarter of the town was settled by members of the tribe from Abu Dhabi and Oman in 1766.
-In 1801 the British representative in Muscat, David Seton, suspected the tribe of being involved in piracy and sailed with the sultan of Oman in order to bombard Bida’a, but the waters were too shallow to allow his gunboat to come within range.
+Members of the Sudan from Abu Dhabi settled Bida’a on Qatar's eastern coast in 1766.
+In 1801 the British representative in Muscat, David Seton, suspected the tribe of being involved in piracy and sailed with the Sultan of Muscat in order to bombard Bida’a, but the waters were too shallow to allow his gunboat to come within range.

 In February 1841, after the Sudan were suspected of harbouring the pirate Jasim bin Jabir (known as Raqraqi) in Bida'a, a British squadron arrived to punish the headman, Salimayn bin Nasir al-Suwaidi.
-Upon a few warning shots being fired at the town, Salimayn paid a fine in cash and jewellery, and handed over Raqraqi's ship, which was set alight.
+Upon the British firing a few shots at the town, Salimayn paid a fine in cash and jewellery, and handed over Raqraqi's ship, which was set on fire.
 In May 1843 Isa bin Tarif, head of the Al Bin Ali tribe and former sheikh of Huwailah, moved to Bida'a and forced the near-bankrupt Sudan to leave Bida'a and settle in Lingah.

-The northern Sudan of Qatar were an influential group until their power declined in 1867 after a Bahraini attack on Doha and Bida'a.
-They continued to make a living in the pearling trade and through seafaring.
-In the 1890s, however, relations with the sheikh of Doha Jassim bin Mohammed Al Thani were tense and a move to the island of Al Zorah on the Trucial Coast was contemplated (see below).
-When that scheme failed they remained in Bida’a, which eventually merged with Doha.
-In 1915 the tribe had 80 out of 150 houses in the town, and they were exempt from pearling taxes.